 Step four | The grand finale

-- Add your cooked pasta or rice to a plate with a drizzle of olive oil, salt and pepper.
+- Add your cooked pasta or rice to a plate with a drizzle of olive oil, salt and pepper top it with the stuffed round zucchini.

-*Mix the rest of the béchamel and tomato sauce for later… Great smooth sauce it makes!
+*NOTE* Mix the rest of the béchamel and tomato sauce for later… Makes a smooth tomato sauce!